How to apply for a permit

 To apply for a Disabled Parking Permit you must be a resident of Murrindindi Shire and have completed an application form, approved by a medical practitioner.
 Permits are issued for individual use only.

-Click here(DOC, 244KB) to download an application form for individuals.
+Click here(DOC, 83KB) to download an application form for individuals.

-Click here(DOC, 214KB) to download the application form for organisations.
+Click here(DOC, 61KB) to download the application form for organisations.

-Completed application forms can be processed at any Council office or mailed to:
+Completed application forms can be sent via email and post or processed at any Council office:

 Murrindindi Shire Council, PO Box 138, Alexandra, VIC, 3714